On the Identity Problem for Unitriangular Matrices of Dimension Four: Introduction

 Among the most prominent algorithmic problems for matrix semigroups are the \emph{Identity Problem} and the \emph{Membership Problem}.
 For the Membership Problem, the input is a finite set of square matrices $A_1, \ldots, A_k$ and a target matrix $A$.
 The problem is to decide whether $A$ lies in the semigroup generated by $A_1, \ldots, A_k$.
 The Identity Problem is the Membership Problem restricted to the case where $A$ is the identity matrix.
 These two problems are closely related to each other, and, as shown in many circumstances, studying the Identity Problem is usually the first step in studying the Membership Problem.

 For general matrices, the Membership Problem is undecidable by a classical result of Markov \cite{markov1947certain}.
 Indeed, it is one of the earliest undecidability results on algorithmic problems in matrix semigroups.
-In fact, even when restricted to relatively low dimensions, the Identity Problem and the Membership Problem is still undecidable.
-For instance, the Membership Problem is undecidable for the semigroup of $3 \times 3$ integer matrices $\mathcal{M}_{3\times 3}(\Z)$ due to a result by Paterson (see \cite{paterson1970unsolvability}), as well as for $\SL(4, \Z)$, due to Mikhailova \cite{mikhailova1966occurrence}.
-The Identity problem is shown to be undecidable for the semigroup of $4 \times 4$ integer matrices $\mathcal{M}_{4\times 4}(\Z)$ by Bell and Potapov in~\cite{bell2010undecidability}.
+Most variants of the problem remain undecidable in low dimension.
+For example, the \emph{Mortality Problem}, which is the Membership Problem in which the target matrix is 0, is undecidable in dimension three~\cite{paterson1970unsolvability}.
+In dimension four, the Membership Problem is undecidable for matrices in $\SL(4, \Z)$ (see~\cite{mikhailova1966occurrence}), while the Identity Problem is undecidable for the set of $4 \times 4$ integer matrices $\mathcal{M}_{4\times 4}(\mathbb{Z})$ (see~\cite{bell2010undecidability}).

-On the other hand, there has also been steady progress on the decidability side.
+However, there has also been steady progress on the decidability side.
 The Membership Problem is shown to be decidable for $\GL(2, \Z)$ in \cite{choffrut2005some}.
 This decidability result is then extended to $2 \times 2$ integer matrices with nonzero determinant \cite{potapov2017decidability}, and to $2 \times 2$ integer matrices with determinants equal to 0 and $\pm 1$ \cite{potapov2017membership}.
 It remains an intricate open problem whether the Membership Problem or the Identity Problem is decidable for $\SL(3, \Z)$.